 However, there is a warning.
 The beverage giant said that new U.S. tariffs could push up costs and affect how much people are willing to spend.
 This could be a concern in the upcoming months.

-Coca-Cola Update: Boycotts From Global Consumers
+Coca-Cola News: Boycotts From Global Consumers

 Coca-Cola is facing boycotts in several countries.
 In Denmark, many people have stopped purchasing American products, such as Coca-Cola.
 This boycott came after President Donald Trump suggested that the U.S. should take control of Greenland, which belongs to Denmark.